 Better ergonomics in the workplace, particularly with regard to lighting, can also improve emotional wellbeing.
 And, of course, if your employees are happier and healthier, they’ll be more productive – meaning your company will have fewer days lost to sickness and better overall productivity.

 A simple ergonomic workstation assessment may be all that’s needed to avoid issues like repetitive strain injuries (RSI), absenteeism and avoidable neck and back pain.
-To find out how West 1 Physiotherapy can help your firm, get in touch and we’ll be happy to talk to you in more detail about our service.
+To find out how West 1 Health can help your firm, get in touch and we’ll be happy to talk to you in more detail about our service.

 An Ergonomic assessment brings together the medical knowledge of a qualified physiotherapist and their specialism and understanding of a working or office environment.
 This allows the user to benefit by having a fully adjusted workstation which will benefit them anatomically, through a better sitting or standing posture.
 In addition it will be adjusted to address any symptoms they may have, such as back pain or neck pain.